bbadzioch/course-in-a-box/index.md

 to submit a question or comment related to the material covered during the preceding week.
 You can receive up to 10% credit for submitting these questions and discussing them in class.
-You can miss one such assignment without loosing any credit, but you will loose 2% for each subsequent missing assignment.
+You can miss one such assignment without loosing any credit, but you will loose 2% for each subsequent missed assignment.
-You will also loose credit if you submit a questionor comment, but then you are not present during a class meeting to talk about it if called upon.
+You will also loose credit if you submit a question, but then you are not present during a class meeting to talk about it if called upon.

 I can award extra credit to students who are especially active in the course.